 This massive railway infrastructure project is nearing completion through the region.
 Though subject to delays and significantly scaled down - with the centre of Bristol (Temple Meads) and Bath not included for the time being, this up-grade involves overhead electrification and brand new dual-mode electric/diesel Hitachi trains running on the main line out from Paddington, through the region from Swindon to Bristol Parkway and on through the Severn Tunnel to Newport and Cardiff.
 Electrification further west to Swansea has been shelved.
+There are currently no plans for further electrification of the lines south of Bristol towards Exeter and Plymouth, though the case for further electrification, as part of Network Rail's 'Traction Decarbonisation Network Strategy' has been accepted.

-Resolving the 'Dawlish' problem
+Resolving the 'Dawlish rail line problem'

 Immediately following the serious disruption of winter 2013/14, Network Rail published a 'resilience study' into possible schemes to better protect the stretch of line in the Dawlish area from both the adjacent sea and rock falls.
-The 'options' included complete replacement by a number new rail lines further inland.
-Subsequently, in summer 2019, work began to significantly up-grade a section of the sea wall to provide greater resilience against storms.
-Any decisions on an alternative route remain in the future.
+The 'options 'included complete replacement by a number new rail lines further inland.
+Subsequently, in May 2019, work began on the first phase of the 'South West Rail Resilience Programme', which has now delivered a new bigger sea wall, running 360 metres along Marine Parade, Dawlish, to better protect this stretch of line from rising sea levels and extreme weather.
+The new promenade behind this wall was opened to the public in September 2020.
+Any decisions on an alternative, inland route, remain in the future.
+It is interesting to note however that the line from Exeter to Okehampton, which could form part of an alternative more weather resilient 'inland' route around Dartmoor and on to Plymouth, is to be reopened.